How Ube (Purple Yam) is Harvest

 Ube Harvesting Process

-Ube is a root crop that is harvested once a year, typically during the months of September and October.
+Purple yam, a root crop, is harvested annually in September and October.
 The harvesting process involves several steps, including:

 • Land Preparation: Before Ube can be planted, the land must be prepared.
 This involves clearing the land of weeds and other debris, plowing the soil, and creating mounds where the Ube will be planted.